-Fig 3 Analysis of Imperative Sentence of Ethiopian boy.
+Fig 2.1 Analysis of Imperative Sentence of Ethiopian boy.

-Fig 3 shows the result of imperative sentence analysis of Ethiopian boy.
+Fig 2.
+1 shows the result of imperative sentence analysis of Ethiopian boy.
 Imperative sentence functions to give instructions.
 In English, it is commonly written without the subject.
 An imperative sentence is always in the form of the present tense (Farianti, 2022).
 When N said "Open your book!".
-The beginning pitch was 273.7 Hz and

-The Comparison of Pitch Between Ethiopian and Somalian in English Sentences the final pitch was 294.2 Hz.
+The beginning pitch was 273.7 Hz and the final pitch was 294.2 Hz.
 The highest pitch was in 314.6 Hz when he said "on" in open and the lowest pitch was 224.5 Hz when he said "ok" in book.